IMRL/FMCW-LIO/README.md

 # FMCW-LIO
-This is the code repository for the IEEE-RAL'24 paper "FMCW-LIO: A Doppler LiDAR-Inertial Odometry"
+This is the code repository for the IEEE RA-L'24 paper "FMCW-LIO: A Doppler LiDAR-Inertial Odometry"

 [![FMCW-LIO: A Doppler LiDAR-Inertial Odometry](FMCW-LIO_cover.png)](https://youtu.be/2yuZYw91AP8 "FMCW-LIO: A Doppler LiDAR-Inertial Odometry")